mkamranhamid/graphql-mongo-starter/Readme.md

 # GraphQl & MongoDB Starter for Hackathon

 This project is built on `node.js` using `express`,`graphQL` and `mongoDB` as dependencies.
+If you're not a fan of `typescript`.
+We have a `javascript` starter too 😃.
+Switch the branch to `javascrpt` and voila.

 ## 🚀 Quick start